ECCC-ASTD-MRD/MIDAS-src/src/README.md

 The `midas_build` options `--debug`, `-debug` or `-d` will also enable the debug options avoiding to set the environment variable prior to compilation.

-### New environment variable convention
-In the spirit of uniformizing environment variable convention across our different tools, we decided to change some variable names used in the previous compilation strategy.
-All environment variables now **start** with the prefix `MIDAS_`.
-These former variables have been renamed:

-* `COMPILEDIR_MIDAS_MAIN` is now `MIDAS_COMPILE_DIR_MAIN`
-* `COMPILE_MIDAS_ADD_DEBUG_OPTIONS` is now `MIDAS_COMPILE_ADD_DEBUG_OPTIONS`

-If any of those are defined in your profile, they won't be taken into account and you should remove them.

 ## `splitobs` an *external* program